deebs67/TMulator/README.md

 There are a number of additional programs and tapes in the companion imported file 'TMulator_programming.py'

 # Language
-This code has been written mostly in Python 3.8.0 (but should be compatible with at least some earlier versions of Python3)
+This code has been written mostly in Python 3.8.0 (but should be compatible with at least some earlier versions of Python3 and, of course, later versions too)